Top 5 4th Quarter Trades of Ve - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Vestmark Advisory Solutions, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Verdence Capital Advisors LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Portfolio S&P 500 Growth ETF has a price-earnings ratio of 20.50 and a price-book ratio of 6.22.

-There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, JPMorgan Active Growth ETF has a price-earnings ratio of 26.61 and a price-book ratio of 6.49.
+In terms of valuation, Vanguard Russell 1000 Value Index Fund has a price-earnings ratio of 15.10 and a price-book ratio of 2.25.

-During the quarter, Vestmark Advisory Solutions, Inc. bought 133,164 shares of BATS:FLOT for a total holding of 387,935.
-The trade had a 0.33% impact on the equity portfolio.
+Verdence Capital Advisors LLC reduced their investment in BATS:FLOT by 350,366 shares.
+The trade had a 2.43% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $49.86.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Vestmark Advisory Solutions, Inc. bought 90,096 shares of NAS:BND for a total holding of 230,935.
-The trade had a 0.32% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $71.31.
+During the quarter, Verdence Capital Advisors LLC bought 208,279 shares of ARCA:EFA for a total holding of 500,297.
+The trade had a 1.68% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $62.45.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

+During the quarter, Verdence Capital Advisors LLC bought 203,628 shares of ARCA:SCHG for a total holding of 345,472.
+The trade had a 1.39% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $57.44.

+There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 118,351 shares in ARCA:JAVA, giving the stock a 0.3% weight in the equity portfolio.
-Shares traded for an average price of $50.67 during the quarter.
+The guru established a new position worth 117,080 shares in NYSE:WPC, giving the stock a 1.13% weight in the equity portfolio.
+Shares traded for an average price of $76.69 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.